andikleen/pmu-tools/README.md

 analysis on Intel CPUs on top of [Linux perf](https://perf.wiki.kernel.org/index.php/Main_Page).
 This uses performance counters in the CPU.

 # Recent new features:
+* toplev now supports a --no-multiplex mode to avoid multiplexing errors on very reproducible workloads.
+* toplev now supports a --no-group mode to work around bugs on older kernels (such as RHEL/CentOS 6)
 * ucevent now supports Haswell server
 * toplev now supports measurements with HyperThreading enabled on IvyBridge system (but may need patching the kernel with this